Dark Web

 Legitimate Uses of the Dark Web

 Despite its reputation, the dark web is not solely used for illicit activities.
-It also serves as a platform for individuals and groups who need to communicate securely and privately.
+It also serves as a platform for internet users who need to communicate securely and privately.
 This includes journalists communicating with sources, activists organizing under oppressive regimes, and individuals seeking to protect their privacy in the digital age.

 Furthermore, the dark web hosts a number of legitimate sites and services.
 For example, Facebook and The New York Times have versions of their websites that are accessible via Tor.
 These sites provide a way for individuals in countries where these services are blocked to access them.